fpant1/AgrivoltaicsDP5Model/README.md

 ## 🔧 Model Setup

-The model recreates a modular agrivoltaic design in MATLAB, defining a range of design parameters such as:
+The model recreates our modular agrivoltaic design in MATLAB, defining a range of design parameters such as:

 - **Module geometry**: panel size, tilt, and tracking configuration
 - **Array structure**: row spacing, ground coverage ratio (GCR), height